pitt-miskov-zivanov-lab/BioRECIPE/docs/bio_interactions.rst

     An example biological interaction represented as a directed signed edge between two nodes, including node, edge, context, and provenance attributes

-The attribute values for interactions are written according to the following syntax.
+The attribute values for interactions are written according to the following syntax. (*TODO: a^Variable is now added but documentation is missing*)

 .. csv-table:: Element (node) attributes
     :header: Attribute, Value Instances